kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 ---
-title: Addon Management System
+title: Make Addon and Build Registry
 ---

-Addon management system is used to manage and extend KubeVela platform capabilities.
+Addon can be used to manage and extend KubeVela platform capabilities.
 Users and install/uninstall addons on KubeVela via UI/CLI interfaces.
 Addons can be stored and discovered via addon registries.